FAIRmat-NFDI/AreaA-Examples/tutorial13/README.md

 ## Glossary

-This glossary provides definitions for key terms used in this project.
+This glossary provides definitions for key terms used for software development in this project.
 Understanding these terms will help you navigate and use the project more effectively.

 ### NOMAD and NOMAD Oasis
 **NOMAD (Novel Materials Discovery)**: A repository and data management platform for materials science data.
 **NOMAD Oasis**: A customizable version of the NOMAD repository that can be deployed and managed independently by organizations or research groups.

-### GitHub
-A web-based platform used for version control and collaborative software development.
-It uses Git for managing changes to the source code and provides additional features for project management and collaboration.

-### Git
-A distributed version control system that tracks changes in source code during software development.
-It allows multiple developers to work on a project simultaneously, managing code changes and versions efficiently.

-### GitHub Codespace
-A cloud-based development environment provided by GitHub.
-It allows developers to code, build, and debug directly in the cloud without needing to set up a local development environment.
+### Research Data Management (RDM)
+Refers to the organization, storage, preservation, and sharing of data collected and used during a research project.
+Effective RDM ensures that data is accurate, accessible, and reusable.

 ### Data Schema
 A structured framework or blueprint that defines the organization, structure, and constraints of data.
 It is commonly used in databases and data modeling to describe the format and relationships of data elements.

 ### Data Model
 An abstract representation of the data structures and relationships used within a database or information system.
-It serves as a blueprint for designing and implementing a database.
+It is formalized within schemas and it serves as a blueprint for designing and implementing a database.

 ### Template
-A predefined format or layout that serves as a starting point for creating new documents or files.
-Templates ensure consistency and standardization across multiple instances of a document or file type.

-### Quantity
-A measurable amount or number that defines some attribute or property of an entity or dataset in data management.

-### Sections and Subsections
-Structural elements used to organize content within a document or dataset.
-Sections provide high-level organization, while subsections offer more detailed breakdowns within each section.

-### Parser
-A software component that reads and interprets data, converting it from one format to another.
-Parsers are used to process input data and extract meaningful information for further use.

-### Normalizer
-A tool or process that transforms data into a standardized format.
-Normalization ensures consistency and comparability across different datasets and systems.

-### RDM (Research Data Management)
-Refers to the organization, storage, preservation, and sharing of data collected and used during a research project.
-Effective RDM ensures that data is accurate, accessible, and reusable.
+An empty file whose structure is determined by a schema.
+Multiple templates are created from same schemas and filled with data, giving rise to an homogeneous data repository.

-### ELN (Electronic Lab Notebook)
+### Electronic Lab Notebook (ELN)
 A digital platform for documenting research processes, experiments, and results.
 ELNs enhance data organization, sharing, and collaboration in scientific research.

 ### FAIR Data